 For anyone trying to travel on a budget I highly recommend emailing a hostel to see if they will exchange work for rent.
 I was surprised how quickly this one responded and how many other people I have met that have made similar arrangements in other parts of the country.

-So I've been down here looking for work, very similar to what I was doing here three years ago applying for teachNOLA, except this time I'm on my own and looking at tutoring as well as teaching.
+very similar to what I was doing here three years ago applying for teachNOLA, except this time I'm on my own and looking at tutoring as well as teaching.
 There's a problem though, one that was hinted at by the Old Fool and I wish he were still with us so I could tell him that I finally get it.
 The people here are very warm and friendly, they talk to you at the bus stop and offer advice in the corner store, but they are by and large uneducation and, much to my horror, very proud of it.
 There is a culture of ignorance so vast that it seems to actually perpetuate itself.
 Businesses like the Who Dat Shack and hospital advertisements that dare the reader to translate a review written in "native slang".
 This pride in culture means that education as I know it is hard to find and support for it by parents even more scarce.
 The teachers I've spoken to are frustrated

 or have checked out, urging me to lower my standards for pay and results.